julianClayton/Restricted-Boltzman-Machine/README.md

 # Restricted-Boltzman-Machine
-Restricted Boltzmann Machine- Currently works for MNIST but will be applied to other data-sets and recommender systems.
+Simple Restricted Boltzmann Machine for the MNIST dataset.
+Implementation tutorial provided in the RBM-in-Tensorflow.pptx file.